Get all your news in one place.

 Getting a quote

 Most pet health insurers make it relatively easy to get a preliminary quote online.
-You just fill out an online form answering questions about your pet, including its age, weight, breed and medical history.
+You just fill out an online form answering questions about your pet, including their age, weight, breed and medical history.

 A company might offer several different packages, ranging from lower-cost options with minimal coverage to more expensive policies that cover more routine costs.